mpi-advance/locality_aware/README.md

 int MPIL_Info_free(MPIL_Info** info);
 ```
 # Repository Layout
-The library is split into four main parts.
+The Repository is laid out as follows
+- *Include*
+- *Benchmarks* Contains source code for several benchmarks used in publications.
+- *Test Data* Contains input files for testing of Benchmarks.
+- *Library* Contains the source code for the library.
+It is divided into four parts:
-- library/bindings contains the implementations of all the user facing functions.
+	- **bindings:** contains the implementations of all the user facing functions.
 These commonly call functions deeper inside the library.
-- library/include contains any internal headers necessary for building.
+	- **include:** contains any internal headers necessary for building.
-- library/src contains implementations of internal functions.
+	- **source:** contains implementations of internal functions used by the bindings.
-- library/test only contains functions and code for conducting the unit tests.
+	- **test:**   contains functions and code for conducting the unit tests.

-include and src are further divided into sub-folders depending on the portion of the library being implemented.

 # Acknowledgements